idrisr/curriculum/hsl-23-2/hsl0/hsl0.md

 ![](Images/72.png)

-In functional program, you must concieve of of everything as functions from inputs to outputs.
+In functional program, you must concieve of everything as functions from inputs to outputs.
 If you want to you combine operations, you pipe them -- you feed the output of a function as the input to another function, to create a new function.
 An Urbit instance is a function!